 Some smart thermostats are also self-learning—they can track movement in your home to figure out more specific patterns and schedules, automatically adjusting themselves as needed to keep you comfortable.

 There’s a decent price difference between smart and programmable thermostats.
 So do smart thermostats result in a significantly more efficient system?
 Will you make up for the initial cost over time?
 Only if you use your smart thermostat to its full capabilities.

 For some people, using technology to adjust a smart thermostat doesn’t bring them joy.
 If you’re not a tech-savvy homeowner, the programmable thermostat will work just fine.

 To get the full use of a smart thermostat, you’ll want to take advantage of features like energy reports and monitoring.
 And remote adjustments.
 Say, for instance, you choose to go to dinner and a movie after work instead of going straight home.
 Remotely adjusting your thermostat will keep the temperature in “away” mode.
 Or maybe you need to get up and moving earlier than normal one day.
 Simply adjust your thermostat before you even get out of bed!

 Ultimately, depending on your budget and preferences, either thermostat will be a great upgrade to your home!
 Given their key similarities, it’s pretty hard to make the wrong decision.

-You’ll experience nearly the same cost savings.
+You’ll experience similar cost savings.
 If you use your thermostat to its full potential, you can expect to save 15 to 30% on your energy bills.
-ENERGY STAR gives a pretty thorough list of things to keep in mind to get the most from your thermostat.
+ENERGY STAR gives a pretty thorough list of things to keep in mind so you get the most from your thermostat.